-The decision logic and guidance which follow, are not part of the harmonized classification system, but have been provided here as additional guidance.
+The decision logic and guidance, which follow, are not part of the harmonized classification system, but have been provided here as additional guidance.
 It is strongly recommended that the person responsible for classification studies the criteria before and during use of the decision logic.

-To classify a substance or mixture which, in contact with water emits flammable gases, test N.5 as described in Part III, sub-section 33.4.1.4 of the UN Recommendations on the Transport of Dangerous Goods, Manual of Tests and Criteria, should be performed.
-Classification is according to decision logic 2.12.
+To classify a substance or mixture which, in contact with water emits flammable gases, test N.5 as described in 33.4.1.4 of the UN Recommendations on the Transport of Dangerous Goods, Manual of Tests and Criteria, should be performed.
+Classification is according to the following decision logic.